 Today we’re honoured to feature the last Rogers to leave the workshop, built for none other than his partner Gloria, who James will be marrying in less than two weeks.
 It’s to replace her own faithful steed and will carry her for many more years of commuting.

 The paint, however, ain’t utilitarian, it’s out of this world.
 It’s a pearl bomb effect applied by motorbike painter Daniel Stone, who painted every one of JR’s frames bar two.
-As far as I’m concerned, and I’m sure Gloria will agree, this is where dreams come from.
+And I’m sure Gloria will agree, this is where dreams come from.

 The Spoken would like to congratulate Gloria and James on their engagement and wish them good luck for the future!